-At last, we can now delineate how cognitive functions may affect and expedite learning processes.
-We have a system composed of massively parallelized modules centered around RL machinery, where communication frequency determines the abstraction level of representations, and where cognitive functions have the ability to synchronize representations at different abstraction levels.
-Initially, when the search is still in its infancy and characterized by activity over broad areas, the system is typified by low abstraction, and low spatiotemporal-frequency synchronization, with most processes unconscious.
+We can now delineate how cognitive functions may affect and expedite learning processes.
+We have proposed a system composed of massively parallelized modules centered around an RL machinery, where communication frequency determines the abstraction level of representations, and where cognitive functions have the ability to synchronize representations at different abstraction levels.
+At the very outset the search is characterized by activity over broad areas of the brain, but the system is typified by low abstraction and little synchronization.
 RPEs may be tied to any aspects of the task, with most RPEs being unspecific and irrelevant.
-Attention and memory play important roles at this stage for the selection of relevant features (i.e., loops) [62] through synchronization in high spatiotemporal-frequency channels [55,63].
-As learning progresses, feature-specific RPEs become predominant, and the number of activated loops greatly decreases.
-The abstraction level increases because feature-specific RPEs can be represented summarily, hence further reducing the dimensionality and complexity of the problem.
+Conceptualization or integration of (task, instruction) rules, together with visuospatial attention [63], can generate the first optimal low-frequency modes, leading an initial dimensionality reduction to define the search horizon where specific features can be selected.
+Attention and episodic memory also play important roles from the initial stages for the selection of relevant features (i.e. loops) [64] through synchronization in high spatiotemporal-frequency channels [55,65], nested within low-frequency modes.
+As learning progresses, high-frequency feature-specific RPEs become predominant [64,66], and the number of activated loops greatly decreases.
+The abstraction level is maintained high because feature-specific RPEs can be represented in summarized fashion, hence further reducing the dimensionality and complexity of the problem.
 Hidden states in reinforcement learning can now be discovered more readily because the search domain has shrunk.
-The degree of certainty or uncertainty on neural meta-representations can provide a fast track to which states are relevant or irrelevant in reinforcement learning, by virtue of its self-monitoring property [33].
+Importantly, the degree of certainty or uncertainty on neural meta-representations can provide a fast